House panel preps subpoenas on White House security clearances, 2020 census

 “Those are serious decisions that are made by the security professionals.
 They’re not something to be willy-nilly overturned by the president because he wants to give a family member a clearance or for some other improper purpose,” he said.

-Separately, the Oversight committee was expected to adopt a resolution to issue a subpoena to Attorney General William Barr demanding all 2017 documents from both within the Department of Justice and its communication with outside entities regarding the administration's request to add a citizenship question to the census.
+Separately, the Oversight Committee was expected to adopt a resolution to issue a subpoena to Attorney General William Barr demanding all 2017 documents from within the Department of Justice and its communication with outside entities regarding the administration's request to add a citizenship question to the census.

 That list would include a memo from James Uthmeier, who served as an attorney to Commerce Secretary Wilbur Ross, to John Gore, deputy assistant attorney general at DOJ, in the fall of 2017.

-The resolution would also authorize Cummings to subpoena Secretary Ross for documents related to the citizenship question.
+The resolution would also authorize Cummings to subpoena Ross for documents related to the citizenship question.

 On Monday, President Donald Trump tweeted that the 2020 census would be useless unless it included the controversial question.